 This list notes the number of by-elections by session since 1945-46 and also gives the results for by-elections since 2005.Jump to full report >>

 A by-election occurs when a seat in the House of Commons becomes vacant during the lifetime of a Parliament (ie between general elections), because the sitting MP dies, resigns, is elevated to the peerage, or becomes ineligible to sit for some other reason.
-There have been eight by-elections in the current 2015 Parliament.
+There have been two by-elections in the current 2017 Parliament.

 The by-elections page of the Parliament website provides detailed information on results, including the number of votes cast and percentage share.